uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 # Data Transfer

-## How do I transfer data from UVA Box to my /scratch directory on Rivanna?
+## How do I transfer data from UVA Box to my /scratch directory on Rivanna/Afton?

-Log into Rivanna using the web-based FastX and launch the MATE Desktop interface.
+Log into UVA HPC using the web-based FastX and launch the MATE Desktop interface.
 Then from the top menu bar, open firefox through the FastX desktop, in the upper right hand corner of the browser window you should see 3 horizontal bars.
 Click on that and then select Preferences from the drop down window.
 In the new window scroll down until you see Downloads and select ‘Always ask you where to save files’.
 Then when you go to Box to download, a new window will pop up and if you click on ‘Other locations’, you can navigate to your scratch directory.

-## How do I transfer data from my /scratch directory on Rivanna to my UVA Box account?
+## How do I transfer data from my /scratch directory on Rivanna/Afton to my UVA Box account?

-Log into Rivanna using the web-based FastX and launch the MATE Desktop interface.
+Log into UVA HPC using the web-based FastX and launch the MATE Desktop interface.
 Then from the top menu bar, open firefox through the FastX desktop and log into your UVA Box account.
 Once logged in to box, click on the New + button (upper right) to upload a file/folder.
 In the left sidebar of the new window, select Other Locations/Computer/scratch/<yourid> to navigate to your scratch directory and select the files/folders you want to upload to your box account.

-## What Linux commands can I use to transfer files to/from Rivanna?
+## What Linux commands can I use to transfer files to/from Rivanna/Afton?

-Smaller files can be transferred to/from Rivanna using `scp`, `sftp`, and `rsync` as well as standard FTP tools.
+Smaller files can be transferred to/from Rivanna/Afton using `scp`, `sftp`, and `rsync` as well as standard FTP tools.

 Larger files should be moved using [Globus](/userinfo/globus/).

 [Read more](/userinfo/data-transfer/) about data transfer.

-## I need to push and commit code changes from Rivanna account to my GitHub account.
+## I need to push and commit code changes from Rivanna/Afton to my GitHub account.
 How do I set that up?

 You must first generate an ssh key and then copy it to your git repository.
 Here are the instructions for generating the ssh key and what to do on your git page:

 1. To generate an ssh key, see the following link: [ssh key generation](https://www.rc.virginia.edu/userinfo/howtos/general/sshkeys/)

 2. Click on the drop-down menu next to my Git profile picture in the upper right corner; Select Settings; Click on SSH and GPG keys in the left column; Click on the New SSH Key button and followed the directions to upload your ssh key.
-Make sure that the ssh key is in your authorized_keys file in your .ssh directory on Rivanna.
+Make sure that the ssh key is in your authorized_keys file in your .ssh directory on Rivanna/Afton.

 3. The next step is to clone the repository using the ssh link.
 If you have already cloned the repository using the http link and made a number of changes to your files, you won’t want to redo them.
 Rename the directory that was created when you first cloned the repository.
 Then, re-clone the repository using the ssh link and copy all of the files you had changed to the new directory.
 Finally, push those changes back to the repository.

 # Downloading Files

-## What command-line tools are available on Rivanna for downloading files from web?
+## What command-line tools are available on Rivanna/Afton for downloading files from web?

 #### wget